DannyDainton/All-Things-Postman/README.md

 ### 04 Preset Headers

-For this example we will be looking at the Pre-Set Headers feature.
+For this example we will be looking at the Preset Headers feature.

 - [Pre Set Headers](https://github.com/DannyDainton/All-Things-Postman/blob/master/Examples/04_preSetHeaders.md)